3230P - Student Privacy and Searches Procedures

 Conducting the search.

-If the principal, or his or her designee, determines that reasonable and individualized grounds exist to search a student’s clothing, personal effects, desk, locker, assigned storage area, or automobile, the search shall be conducted as follows:
+If the principal, or their designee, determines that reasonable and individualized grounds exist to search a student’s clothing, personal effects, desk, locker, assigned storage area, or automobile, the search shall be conducted as follows:

 - If evidence of criminal activity is suspected to be present, and prosecution by civil authorities will be recommended if confirmed by the search, consult law enforcement officials regarding the appropriateness of a search by a law enforcement officer.